Macular degeneration: Wet AMD

-Ranibizumab, aflibercept, brolucizumab and faricimab are approved VEGF inhibitors for the treatment of CNV in wet AMD.
+Ranibizumab, aflibercept, brolucizumab, and faricimab are approved VEGF inhibitors for the treatment of CNV in wet AMD.
 All three drugs are administered via intravitreal injection, meaning they are injected directly into the eye.
 Bevacizumab is another VEGF inhibitor that has been shown to have similar efficacy and safety as the previous two drugs, however, is not currently indicated for AMD.
 AMD can also be treated with laser coagulation therapy.

 A randomized control trial found that bevacizumab and ranibizumab had similar efficacy, and reported no significant increase in adverse events with bevacizumab.
 A 2014 Cochrane review found that the systemic safety of bevacizumab and ranibizumab are similar when used to treat neovascular AMD, except for gastrointestinal disorders.
-Bevacizumab however is not FDA approved for treatment of macular degeneration.
+Bevacizumab, however, is not FDA-approved for the treatment of macular degeneration.
 A controversy in the UK involved the off-label use of cheaper bevacizumab over the approved, but expensive, ranibizumab.
 Ranibizumab is a smaller fragment, Fab fragment, of the parent bevacizumab molecule specifically designed for eye injections.
-Other approved antiangiogenic drugs for the treatment of neo-vascular AMD include pegaptanib and aflibercept.
+Other approved antiangiogenic drugs for the treatment of neovascular AMD include pegaptanib and aflibercept.

 These anti-VEGF agents may be administered monthly or adaptively.
 For adaptive anti-VEGF treatment, two approaches are conventionally applied.
-In the case of pro re nata, the patient comes at fixed intervals, but treatment is only administered if an activity is detected (i.e., presence of fluid).
-In the case of treat-and-extend, the patients always receive treatment, but the interval to the next visit is extended if the lesion was inactive.
+In the case of pro re nata, the patient comes at fixed intervals, but treatment is only administered if an activity is detected (i.e., the presence of fluid).
+In the case of treat-and-extend, the patients always receive treatment, but the interval to the next visit is extended if the lesion is inactive.

 Recently, researchers have started to apply AI algorithms to predict the future need for treatment.
-But these approaches have not been validated for clinical use as of today.